 Teach grants are awarded to students who are pursuing teaching as a profession.
 Applicants must sign an agreement to serve, be enrolled in a TEACH eligible program and teach for 4 out of 8 years in a high need field in a low income school.
-See Teach grant at http://studentaid.ed.gov/PORTALSWebApp/students/english/TEACH.jsp
+More information is available at http://studentaid.ed.gov/PORTALSWebApp/students/english/TEACH.jsp